Shooting A Fashion Editorial With Minimal Gear | Dani Diamond

 That’s the beauty of creativity mixed with collaboration.
 Dani does a masterful job of showing us how to include and collaborate with the team around us.

-After his photoshoot with Esmeralda, Yuliya returned to the set, this time sitting fountainside in an elegant dress.
+After his photoshoot with Esmeralda, Yuliya returns to the set, this time sitting fountainside in an elegant dress.

 After testing three different locations around the fountain, each one had its own set of problems: